elunna/NerfHack/README.md

-# Hack'EM
+# NerfHack

-Welcome, traveler, to HACKEM MUCHE!
+Welcome, traveler, to NerfHack!

-HACKEM is the followup to Hack'EM, which was a modernized SLASH'EM based on EvilHack - which was based on NetHack 3.6.2.
+NerfHack is the followup to Hack'EM, which was a modernized SLASH'EM based on EvilHack - which was based on NetHack 3.6.2.

-HACKEM starts fresh from NetHack 3.7.0 WIP aims to accomplish a couple concise goals:
+NerfHack starts fresh from NetHack 3.7.0 WIP aims to accomplish a couple concise goals:

 1) Increase the difficulty
 2) Do more with less